knanne/knanne.github.io/_posts/2017-02-14-How to create custom post navigation in Jekyll.md

 I document how to use this feature in [this post](https://knanne.github.io/posts/creating-a-website-with-jekyll-and-github-pages#code-snippets)

-This looks very similar to what I wanted to do (I should have thought of "Table of Contents" from the beginning) ...OK so how can I use it???
+This looks very similar to what I wanted to do (I should have thought of "Table of Contents" from the beginning) ...OK.
+So how can I use it?

 ## implementation

+So after knowing what I want the final navigation to look like, and finding half the work doen for me by an automatically-generated table of contents from Kramdown, I knew the tools existed to fully automate this how i orginally planned.

-So now I just needed to figure out how to utilize the automatically-generated table of contents div, and apply the appropriate formatting and styling to utilize scrollspy, and look just how I wanted.
+I just needed to figure out how to harness the hidden TOC div, and apply the appropriate formatting to utilize scrollspy.
+Then style it how I wanted.

+My steps from here would be the following:

+1. use **Kramdown** TOC to auto generate table of contents from markdown headings
+2. open a console of a live post, disect the TOC object to figure out how to access it
+3. use **jQuery** to access the elements and apply the neccesary **Bootstrap** elements to implement **Scrollspy**
+4. apply some dynamic styling in jQuery to fix nav bar in place when scrolling
+5. set some static styling in **CSS**

 Below each part is documented for you to replicate it.

 #### include auto TOC in post